openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

         }
         console.info('Succeeded in setting the system bar to be visible.');
       });
       // 2.
-Use method 2 to implement the immersive effect. let isLayoutFullScreen = true;
+Alternatively, implement the immersive effect by setting the properties of the status bar and navigation bar. let isLayoutFullScreen = true;
       windowClass.setWindowLayoutFullScreen(isLayoutFullScreen, (err: BusinessError) => {
         let errCode: number = err.code;